rainbowdashlabs/sql-java/docs/en/03/query_planer/postgres.md

               ->  Hash  (cost=43.90..43.90 rows=23 width=8)
 ```

 We need to look at these nodes together.
 We are joining our table.
-That basically means that we are just gluing
-some more columns on our initial table the friends graph.
+That basically means that we are just gluing some more columns on our initial table the friends graph.
 We do this based on some condition.
-For these conditions we
-need to hash the columns we use.
+For these conditions we need to hash the columns we use.
 In the end we need to read the whole player table again to find all matching players.
-And that's already everything in this node
+And that's already everything in this node.

 ```
 Hash Right Join  (cost=74.06..123.89 rows=734 width=72)